Trade Forex Trading

 Example of How Does 20 % Margin Requirements Work?

-Margin requirement is the percentage of the trade value that a trader must maintain so as to continue holding the open trades which have been opened using leverage.
+Margin requirement means the share of trade value that a trader must keep to continue holding trades opened with borrowed funds, known as leverage, from their broker.

 Explanation of How Does 20 % Margin Requirements Work?